seamplex/feenox/doc/sds.md

 since in principle they could be generated from the files in the Git repository by executing the scripts, Gmsh and/or FeenoX.

-Even more, in some cases, the FeenoX input files---following the Unix rule of generation @sec:generation--can be created out of generic macros that create particular cases.
+Even more, in some cases, the FeenoX input files---following the Unix rule of generation @sec:unix-generation--can be created out of generic macros that create particular cases.
 For example, say one has a mesh of a fin-based dissipator where all the surfaces are named `surf_1_`$i$ for $i=1,...,26$.
 All of them will have a convection boundary condition while surface number\ 6 is the one that is attached to the electronic part that has to be cooled.
 Instead of having to "manually" giving the list of surfaces that have the convection condition, we can use M4 to do it for us:

 ```{.feenox include="fins.fee.m4"}
 ```